wialon/wiatag-kit-ios/README.md

 ## License

-WiaTagKit is available under the MIT license.
+WiaTagKit is available under the CC BY-ND 4.0 license.
 See the LICENSE file for more info.